ianbelow/graphql-converter/README.md

     suspend fun getRegionDetailsById(@Body body: GraphqlQuery): RegionDetailsData

-To start using this converter, just provide GraphqlConverter to Retrofit Builder:
+To start using this converter, just provide GraphqlConverter to Retrofit Builder.
+If there are many converters being added, add GraphqlConverter first.

     Retrofit.Builder()
             .baseUrl(NetworkUtils.BASE_GQL_URL)